 You can drive in both lanes with 2.4 and 5GHz support, with 400Mbit/s on the 2.4GHz lane, and 867Mbit/s on the 5GHz lane — the latter is adequate for streaming 4K video without hiccups, but won’t penetrate through several thick walls in your house or apartment.
 A combined wireless throughput of 1200Mbit/s equals 150Mbyte/s — do you need more?

 It’s a snappy little beast, too.
-Dual-core 1.3GHz CPU, where you can expect core 1 to carry the weight of DD-WRT, with plenty of processing power to spare, and core 2 just for you and your servile service programs.
+Dual-core 1.3GHz CPU, where you can expect core 1 to carry the weight of this DD-WRT router, with plenty of processing power to spare, and core 2 just for you and your servile service programs.

 – Above entry-level wireless router.